When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 Do you accept international students?

 Yes.
-International students who have an undergraduate degree from an accredited institution are eligible.
-We are only involved in the student visa process if the candidate is accepted into the program.
+International students who have an undergraduate degree from an accredited college or university are eligible.

 When will I know whether I have been accepted to the program?